zazzzi/eatApp/README.md

 -npm start in root

 ###Stack
-Eatapp is built with Materiaul-UI, React, Typescript, Node, Express and Firebase.
+EatApp is built with Materiaul-UI, React, Typescript, Node, Express and Firebase.